Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 Is Chikoo safe for diabetes patients?

-Chiku is safe for diabetics when consumed in moderation.
-It’s better to check your blood glucose levels before consuming the fruit to avoid any unwanted spikes.
+Chiku is safe for people with diabetes when consumed in moderation.
+Check your blood glucose levels before consuming the fruit to avoid unwanted spikes.
+Consult your doctor or dietician before consuming chikoo.

 When should we not eat Chiku?